Chocolate = good!

 You could in theory cut the caramel in half.
 But why would you want to.

-Remember when making caramel that it is suppose to fizz up, so don’t freak out when that happens.
+Remember when making caramel that it is supposed to fizz up, so don’t freak out when that happens.
 It is kind of a cool science experiment.
 Have your kids help carefully as it’s sort of cool.
 Of course I am 5 years old and find things like this fascinating right.
 You may not.

 For more Turtle recipes from your loyal and Turtle devoted Lunatic please feel free to click any of the links below, you won’t be sorry!

 After all my treatments are done I shall return with another new Turtle recipe just for you!
-You can take the Lunatic out of the asylum but you can’t take the asylum out of the Lunatic.

 Toodles and smoochies! xx